 Travel time from downtown London, ON: 35 min and 41 km

 –> Check out this article about THINGS TO DO WITH KIDS IN LONDON ONTARIO DURING SUMMER

 Another fun outdoor thing to do around London on Saturday and Sunday is visiting maple syrup farms and maple syrup festivals.
 Trips to local maple farms are always fun and yummy, and you can enjoy them from late winter to early spring, typically from mid-February to early April.
 Maple syrup farms offer visitors freshly made batches of maple syrup, pancake houses, farm tours, and horse-drawn wagon rides.
 There are several maple syrup farms around London, Ontario, so you can choose those closest to your house, or to fully indulge in the maple syrup season visit a different farm every weekend.

-Before you go: The 2021 season might be a bit different, so I suggest calling a farm directly for more information.
+Before you go: I suggest calling a farm directly for more information on opening times.
 All the dates below are tentative, so check for updates and restrictions via their social media.
 Furthermore, bring cash as well, some farms may not accept debit or credit cards.
 Don’t forget to dress warmly and wear boots as it can be muddy and cold.

 Below is a list of amazing, family-owned or community-operated maple syrup farms around London, Ontario.
 You can reach all of them within one hour of driving and make the outing a nice, half-day family trip.